dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### Naming Conventions

-All Dialtone classes available to users are prefixed with `d-`
+All Dialtone classes available to users are prefixed with `d-`.

 ```less
 .d-input {}
 .d-stack8 {}
 ```

-Note that variables are not classes, and do not follow this naming convention. `@purple-300` for example.
+Note that variables are not classes and do not follow this convention.
+For example: `@purple-300` or `--primary-color`.

 #### Utility Classes